SoftwareVerde/bitcoin-cash-chips/unconfirmed-transaction-chain-limit.md

 ## Technical Description

-The current policy limit of 50 on unconfirmed ancestors or descendants is to be removed entirely once MTP >= 1621080000 and this limit removal remains in affect even in the case of a subsequent re-org to below that MTP.
+The current policy limit of 50 unconfirmed ancestors or descendants is to be removed entirely once MTP >= 1621080000 and this limit removal remains in affect even in the case of a subsequent re-org to below that MTP.

 ## Security Considerations